antzGames/gdx-ode4j-examples/README.md

 For me if when I generate over 200 boxes my fps goes down significantly.
 To experiment for yourself, modify the [DemoCrashScreen](https://github.com/antzGames/ode4j-GTW-Compatible-libGDX/blob/master/core/src/main/java/com/antz/ode4libGDX/screens/DemoCrashScreen.java).

+The demo was tested on GWT, Desktop and Android.

 I plan to convert more ode4j demos over to libGDX rendering.
 Stay tuned.

 ## Repo structure